Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 Think about it – a product’s packaging is its visual handshake with consumers; it’s the first interaction, where preconceptions are challenged and perceptions formed.

 In addition to the obvious impact of price, consumers’ purchase decisions are guided by a range of factors that are designed to influence their choice.
-These include product design, labeling, product placement, promotions, and other persuasive marketing material.
+These include product design, labelling, product placement, promotions, and other persuasive marketing material.

 Our latest report delved into this topic using exclusive consumer research and surveys.
-It took a selection of packaging colors to determine which are most appealing to customers in the context of plant-based meat products.
+It took a selection of packaging colours to determine which are most appealing to customers in the context of plant-based meat products.

 Nudging consumers towards plant-based meat consumption